 Unlike the debt crisis in Latin America, the debt crisis in East Asia stemmed from inappropriate borrowing by the private sector.
 Due to high rates of economic growth and a booming economy, private firms and corporations looked to finance speculative investment projects.
 However, firms overstretched themselves and a combination of factors caused a depreciation in the exchange rate as they struggled to meet the payments.

-Long-term causes of Asian Financial Crisis
+Long-term causes of the Asian Financial Crisis

 - Foreign debt-to-GDP ratios rose from 100% to 167% in the four large ASEAN economies in 1993-96.
 Foreign companies were attracting capital inflows from the developed world.
 Investors in the West were seeking better rates of return, and the “Asian economic miracle’ seemed to offer better rates of return than lower growth economies in the West.